FaezeGhorbanpour/faezeghorbanpour.github.io/_news/naacl2025_paper.md

 related_posts: false
 ---

-🎉 Our paper **"Label-Specific Label Representation and Knowledge Transfer for Harmful Content Detection"** has been accepted at **NAACL 2025**! ✨
+🎉 Our paper **"Label-Specific Representation and Knowledge Transfer for Harmful Content Detection"** has been accepted at **NAACL 2025**! ✨